It's your choice

 Recognising young talent in political opinion writing

-This award celebrates new voices and fresh perspectives in the UK which, now more than ever, is essential to the future of quality, independent journalism.
-The awards will open again in early 2026.
+The Emerging Voices Awards is a political opinion writing competition for those aged 16-25.
+The awards celebrate new voices and fresh perspectives in the UK which, now more than ever, is essential to the future of quality, independent journalism.

-We invite those aged 16-25 from a state school background to submit a short political opinion piece on a subject of their choice.
 We particularly encourage entries from those with a lower socio-economic background, Black, Asian and minority ethnic backgrounds, LGBTQ+ and those with a disability.
+We expect to reopen the competition for entries in early 2027.

 In memory of Hugo Young